gilStettler/sai2_taxbot/README.md

 https://gilstettler.github.io/sai2_taxbot/

-If you want to run it localy, just clone the repository and run any static server:
+If you want to run it localy, just clone the repository and run any static server.

 ---